dkout/6.013/proposal/proposal.md

 GSM data is not necessarily legal, just detecting the presence of a signal (from our own phone) is fine.
 For a demo, we might make different LEDs turn on on a receiver board when the same phone is using cellular data or WiFi.
+Convieniently, the necessary RF components are already in our radar.

 \includegraphics[height=1.5in]{block-dia.png}